 Edward Wakefield’s hangar at Hill of Oaks, Windermere, which ‘had proved just right for aeroplane experimenting’, was considered too out of the way for business, hence him wanting to come to Bowness-on-Windermere.
+He took out a lease at £15 per year of glebe land within the living of St John the Evangelist (which church was open 1885-1995).

 On 29 March 1912, the hangar collapsed in a storm, causing Waterbird’s wings to be badly damaged.
 It was re-erected, with the benefit of shoring.

-This photo, which includes Waterhen at the Cockshott hangar, is intriguing in that the background story is known.
+This photo, which includes Waterhen at the Cockshott hangar where it was built, is intriguing in that the background story is known.
 It was taken in August 1913 by Vida Bloede, who was 17 at the time and on vacation from Maryland, visiting Scotland and England with the rest of her family.
 In that Vida had photographed the Wright Flyer at Virginia in 1908, it might be assumed she wanted to have a passenger flight in Waterhen.
 The boy in the canoe is her 19 year old brother, Victor Bloede, Junior.
 Their father had become wealthy, having invented the process for dyed fabric that would not fade on exposure to sunlight and also the gum adhesive used on US postage stamps.

 Cockshott was used for training pilots, head office and works, but in June 1916 the HQ of the Royal Naval Air Service transferred to Hill of Oaks.